PilotDevNull/Music-Square-Mood-based-Music-Player/README.md

 Click anywhere on the square to drop a probe and build a mix from the nearest-sounding tracks.
 Drag across the square to sweep through a path of moods instead of a single point.
+Scroll to zoom in and out (centered on your cursor), or use the +/−/reset buttons in the corner of the pad — handy once you've got enough tracks that points start overlapping.

 Everything runs locally — no files, tags, or audio ever leave your machine.
 There's no cloud lookup, no telemetry, and no internet connection required